Freight Shipping from Indianapolis to Columbus

 How much does it cost to ship freight from Indianapolis to Columbus?

-Full truckload (FTL) rates from Indianapolis, IN to Columbus, OH currently range from $471-$580 for a standard dry van load over the 219-mile route.
+Full truckload (FTL) rates from Indianapolis, IN to Columbus, OH currently range $471-$580 (roughly $2.17-$2.66 per mile over 219 miles).
 LTL shipments typically cost $320-$586 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Indianapolis to Columbus?

-Standard FTL transit from Indianapolis to Columbus is approximately 4 hrs by truck over 219 miles.
+Standard FTL transit from Indianapolis to Columbus is approximately 4 hrs by truck over 219 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Indianapolis to Columbus freight?